Optimization of Integer-Forcing Precoding for Multi-User MIMO Downlink: Introduction

 \section{Introduction}

-Multi-user (MU) multiple-input-multiple-output (MIMO) has been a vital technology for communication standards, such as IEEE 802.11 (WiFi), IEEE 802.16 (WiMAX) and LTE/LTE-A \cite{Lu.2014:OverviewMassiveMIMO}.
-One of the reasons is that it combines the high throughput of conventional MIMO systems with the benefits of space-division multiple access \cite{Spencer.2004:introductionmultiuserMIMO}.
-In particular, in the downlink channel, where a base station with $N$ antennas transmits to $K \leq N$ single-antenna users, the sum capacity grows linearly with $K$ \cite{Caire.2003:achievablethroughputmultiantennaa,Vishwanath.2003:Dualityachievableratesa,Viswanath.2003:Sumcapacityvectora,Yu.2004:SumcapacityGaussiana}.
-However, MU-MIMO may suffer from user interference, which can limit system performance \cite{Fatema.2018:MassiveMIMOLinear}.
-Precoding techniques are often used in order to mitigate this user interference.

-Linear methods are a low-complexity class of precoding techniques, where the signals are pre-multiplied by a well-chosen matrix before being transmitted~\cite{Bjornson.2013:OptimalResourceAllocationa}.
-This matrix is called \emph{precoding} or \emph{beamforming matrix}.
-Among traditional linear precoding methods, the two most known techniques are zero-forcing (ZF) and regularized ZF (RZF) precoding~\cite{Bjornson.2014:Optimalmultiusertransmit,Wiesel.2008:Zeroforcingprecodinggeneralized,Peel.2005:vectorperturbationtechniquenearcapacitya}.
-Although linear methods are, in general, simple to implement, their performance falls far below the sum capacity.
-Moreover, in order to improve the sum rate, linear methods require $K$ much smaller than $N$ \cite{Fatema.2018:MassiveMIMOLinear}.
-On the other hand, non-linear techniques \cite{Costa.1983:Writingdirtypaper,Peel.2005:vectorperturbationtechniquenearcapacitya,Hochwald.2005:vectorperturbationtechniquenearcapacitya} can achieve higher sum rates in exchange for potentially much higher computational cost.
+Precoding techniques are often used in order to mitigate user interference in multi-user (MU) multiple-input-multiple-output (MIMO) downlink channels \cite{Tse.2005:FundamentalsWirelessCommunication}.
+Linear precoding methods, such as zero-forcing (ZF) and regularized ZF (RFZ) \cite{Bjornson.2014:Optimalmultiusertransmit,Peel.2005:vectorperturbationtechniquenearcapacitya}, are widely used due to their low complexity, however, their performance falls far below the sum capacity.
+On the other hand, non-linear techniques, such as vector-pertubation \cite{Peel.2005:vectorperturbationtechniquenearcapacitya,Hochwald.2005:vectorperturbationtechniquenearcapacitya,Avner.2015:vectorperturbationprecoding}, can achieve higher sum rates in exchange for potentially much higher computational cost.